apiato/apiato/readme.md

 - RESTful API (supporting all HTTP verbs).
 - Optional support for the JSON API specification v1.0.
 - Automatic dates conversion to ISO format in responses.
-- Support for JSON with padding (JSONP).
+- Optional support for JSON with padding (JSONP).
-- Scalable, Stateless and Distributable Application on the server.
-- Maintainable and scalable Software Architectural Pattern (using Porto).
+- Maintainable and scalable Software Architectural Pattern (using Porto SAP).
 - Fully Object Oriented Code, implementing the best design patterns.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
 - Ready Middlewares for WEB and API Authentication.
 - Easy to support payment gateways (Ready for Stripe and Paypal).
 - Visual .env editor (in the browser).
 - Ready Admin dashboard infrastructure (just drop your admin views).
-- Runs on PHP 5.5.9+ (including PHP 7 and HHVM).
+- Runs on PHP 5.6.4 and above.
 - Fully detailed documentation (on www.hello-api.readme.io/docs).
 - 100% customizable and Open Code.
 - And much more...